RJD-BASE: Multi-Modal Spectral Clustering via Randomized Joint Diagonalization: DATASETS

 \subsection{Digits}

-We also consider a multimodal version of the UCI Optical Recognition of Handwritten Digits dataset \cite{liu2013multi, alpaydin1998cascading}, commonly referred to as \textit{Digits}.
-This dataset consists of 3,823 grayscale images of handwritten digits (0 through 9), each represented as a pixel grid.
-The dataset comprises 10 classes corresponding to digit labels.
-We manually extract two distinct feature representations for each image sample: the 2D discrete cosine transform (DCT) and average pixel intensities computed over small patches, capturing global frequency structure and coarse spatial information, respectively. } \ifthenelse{\boolean{arxiv}} {
+We consider a multimodal version of the UCI Optical Recognition of Handwritten Digits dataset \cite{liu2013multi}, commonly referred to as \textit{Digits}.
+This dataset consists of 3,823 grayscale images of of 10 classes corresponding to handwritten digits 0 through 9.
+We manually extract two distinct feature representations for each image sample.